 College life can be hectic, unpredictable and full of stress—no doubt about it.
 It’s easy to forget about taking care of yourself with so much going on, but here’s the deal: your confidence depends on how you feel mentally and physically.
-That’s where some simple college self-care tips can make a big difference.
+That’s where some simple self-care tips can make a big difference.
 When you take care of your health, not only do you feel stronger and ready to crush it, but you’ll also notice how much “healthy looks good on you.”

-Feeling confident isn’t just about how you look—it’s about being comfortable with who you are.
+Confidence starts with care.
+And, feeling confident isn’t just about how you look—it’s about being comfortable with who you are.
 Taking care of yourself goes a long way in building that confidence.
 Make sure you’re getting enough sleep (aim for 7-9 hours), staying hydrated and checking in on your mental health.
 Even simple things like taking a break when you’re overwhelmed or seeing a doctor for a regular check-up can make a big difference.
 When you take the time to care for your body and mind, you’ll notice you feel more ready to handle whatever life throws at you.

 Self-Care Includes Your Smile and Vision, Too